jc2554/ECE3400-team7/docs/final_design.md

 Many of our soldered connections were made earlier in the semester so we noticed that a lot of the sensors stopped working here and there because of connections coming apart.
 We basically resoldered all the wires at some point before the final competition-- the braided wires that came from the servos were particularly difficult to solder.
 So definitely look at those connections when debugging! (between copper wires, braided wires, and make sure there are no shorted wires on perf boards, etc.)

+A few more tips to help save time (simple things that people forget):
-Make sure to check the datasheets for all sensors and parts you use, make sure you ground/power them accordingly!
+1. Make sure to check the datasheets for all sensors and parts you use, make sure you ground/power them accordingly!
-It never hurts to double check pin assignments!
+2. It never hurts to double check pin assignments!
+3. Use the println() when debugging: it prints data from the sensors on the serial monitor so you can see exactly what is happening.
+4. Make sure vdd and gnd are not shorted BEFORE turning power on.

 ![final robot](./docs/image/final_robot.jpg)